ASAC 2019 Conference

 The instructions below detail the format of submissions to the ASAC 2019 conference.
 It is important that authors follow these instructions carefully.
 Papers that do not follow the format specified in the Style Guide may be returned to the authors for revision and must be re-submitted before the submission deadline (February 11, 2019) to be eligible for inclusion in the conference program.

 To submit, you will need an EasyChair account.
 All contributions will be peer reviewed; best paper awards will be given by each division.
 Late submissions and submissions made directly to divisional executive members will not be considered.
-If you have any issues, please refer to the EasyChair FAQs.

 The due date for submission of papers, extended abstracts, symposiums, workshops and cases to ASAC 2019 is Monday 11 February, 12 (noon) EST